DEFRA/rod-licensing-tests/README.md

    Note: The first `npm install` in the root does not install the dependencies inside each module.

-4. Create a `.env` file in the `frontend-acceptance-tests` directory and copy the values from Jenkins Test configuration (https://fsh-jenkins.aws-int.defra.cloud/)
+4. Set environment variables

+   - Set `SERVICE_URL` in `docker/env/frontend_acceptance_tests.env` to the environment you want to test
+   - Locate the environment in Jenkins (dev/test/pre-prod etc.)
+   - Copy over the env vars to `docker/env/frontend_acceptance_tests.env`, **except the http proxy vars!**

+5. Build the container:

    ```
-   touch .env
+   npm run docker:build
    ```

-5. Run the tests using:
+6. Run the tests using:

    ```
-   npm run local
+   npm run docker:run-acceptance-tests
    ```

+The tests only pass if SHOW_RECURRING_PAYMENTS=true

 ## Contributing to this project